Book Now

 Short Annapurna Circuit Trek Altitude and Route Map

 You will start the Short Annapurna Circuit Trek at Dharapani at an altitude of 1860 meters above sea level and gradually gain altitude daily and reach the highest point of the trek, Thorong La Pass, 5416 meters.
-Find the attached Short Annapurna Trekking route map with daily altitude gain.
+Find the attached Short Annapurna Trekking route map with daily altitude gain, on this page.

 Short Annapurna Circuit Trek Itinerary Outline